SysKitTeam/docs-spconsultant/requirements/server-load-permission-requirements.md

 ---
-title: Server Load Permission Requirements
-description: >-
-  This article lists all permissions necessary for SPDocKit Snapshot Wizard or SPDocKit PowerShell module to gather information about SharePoint farm servers.
+description: This article lists all permissions necessary for SPDocKit Snapshot Wizard or SPDocKit PowerShell module to gather information about SharePoint farm servers.
-author: Tomislav Sirovec
-date: 16/6/2018
 ---

 # Server Load Permission Requirements